Macrometacorp/demo-northwind-traders-akamai/README.md

 REACT_APP_API_KEY=...
 ```
 **Note**: `.env.sample` is only an sample file that you can also use as a guide.

-Now install the project dependencies with:
+4\.
+Install the project dependencies with:
 ```
 npm install
 ```

-Finally, run:
+5\.
+Run:
 ```
 npm start
 ```